 Listen as if you only hear their words, not the question you asked

 Ask open-ended questions

-Ask questions that CAN’T be answered with a ‘yes’ or ‘no’
+Ask questions that the subject CAN’T answer with a ‘yes’ or ‘no.’

 Dig for anecdotes and details

-Ask the person to tell you exactly what happened moment by moment
+Ask the person to tell you precisely what happened moment by moment

 Understand them and their story

 Remember, it’s not your story.
-Get their story right.
+Get the subject’s story right.

 Don’t finish their sentences.

 Be a good listener.
-Sit quietly as they wrestle with what they are trying to say.
+Sit still as they wrestle with what they are trying to say.